tolu360/react-native-google-places/BETA_README.md

 #### Android API Key

 - From version 3 of this package, on Android, the package would, by default, first look for your API key in `System Variables` before checking for it in your `gradle.properties` file - this ensures you can totally keep your keys out of `Version Control`.
 - Remove your API key from `gradle.properties`, if already defined.
-Define a system variable represnting your Android API key e.g. on a Unix/Mac terminal run:
+Define a system variable representing your Android API key e.g. on a Unix/Mac terminal run:

 ```bash
 export RNGP_ANDRIOD_API_KEY=Insert_API_KEY_here